 People coming from Windows or Mac are used to have all audio management done in few places.
 Usually, it is just needed to install the drivers for the audio devices, configure some parameters system-wise through some system control and maybe configure the devices through the software supplied with it by the vendor and/or through DAWs or other music software.

-On Linux its somewhat similar, but with few more layers and more counter-intuitive.
+On Linux it is somewhat similar, but with few more layers and more counter-intuitive.
 We will have to deal with drivers, APIs and perhaps a couple of sound servers.
 Everything will become clear as we go on.

 The device drivers

-As we already recalled, on Windows and Mac we are used to install the drivers that comes with the device.
+As we already recalled, on Windows and Mac we are used to install the drivers that come with the device.
 We do the same under Linux, but in a somewhat different way.
-Usually, in fact, we don’t install drivers produced by manufacturers (these don’t even work on Linux).
+Usually, in fact, we don’t install drivers developed by manufacturers (these usually don’t even exist for Linux).
 To understand why, we have to make a step backwards and talk about kernels.

 What is the kernel?